claranet/ansible-role-satisfactory/README.md

 satisfactory_maxplayers           | 16                                                                                           | Maximum players in game
-satisfactory_autopause            | true                                                                                         | Pause the game when no one is connected satisfactory_autosaveondisconnect | true                                                                                         | Save the session when the last player disconnects
+satisfactory_autopause            | true                                                                                         | Pause the game when no one is connected satisfactory_autosaveondisconnect | true                                                                                         | Save the session when the last player disconnects satisfactory_experimental         | false                                                                                        | Use the experimental branch of the game server

 ## :arrows_counterclockwise: Dependencies